carlosasantos/concurrency_moe/README.md

 The purpose of the code in this repository is to set up a Managed Online Endpoint deployment in Azure Machine Learning to test it's ability to perform multiple concurrent requests.
 To enable concurrent requests within one compute instance, the field "max_concurrent_requests_per_instance" is increased, as per [Azure ML documentation](https://learn.microsoft.com/en-us/azure/machine-learning/reference-yaml-deployment-managed-online#requestsettings)

 In this example/test, the entry script is configured to sleep for 15 seconds, providing a precise way to monitor the execution time of 1 or multiple requests to the endpoint.
-Please go through the 2 stages below, and corresponding steps, to replicate the problem, and learn about the code implementation.
+Please go through the 2 stages below to test the concurrency of multiple requests and learn about the code implementation.

 <br>